Jenkins now publishes Docker containers to Google Container Registry.

 Jenkins Workflow is fast becoming the standard way to build real world pipelines with Jenkins.
 Build managers can use the Workflow DSL to build these pipelines The community has provided support for Kubernetes by adding a kubernetes DSL that launches a build within a Kubernetes cluster.

-Use case 3 : Running docker containers as Jenkins slaves through Kubernetes
+Use case 3 : Running docker containers as Jenkins agents through Kubernetes

-One of the common issues in Jenkins is isolating slaves.
+One of the common issues in Jenkins is isolating agents.
 Today, if an errant build contaminates the build machine, it may impact downstream builds.
-If these slaves are running as Docker containers, any “leakages” from previous builds is eliminated.
-With the Kubernetes plugin and Docker Custom Build Environment plugin, Jenkins can get a build slave from Kubernetes and run builds within the containers.
+If these agents are running as Docker containers, any “leakages” from previous builds is eliminated.
+With the Kubernetes plugin and Docker Custom Build Environment plugin, Jenkins can get a build agent from Kubernetes and run builds within the containers.

 The CloudBees and Google teams have collaborated on these plugins and you can expect to see more efforts to support more use cases between Jenkins and Kubernetes.
 Some of these use cases, involve piggy-backing on the Docker support released by the community (for example Docker Traceability and Docker Notifications plugin).